Cutting back the cardio but making it more effective for the moment.

 3 minute warm-up without bands

-24 minutes of treadmill incline walking using a resistance band
+24 minutes of treadmill incline walking with a resistance band

 - 2 minute walking regularly